trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/email_settings.md

 These components can be edited or disabled by clicking on the option toolbar against each alert group.
 Once providing all the fields, click Update to save the configuration.

-## Advanced customization of email subjects and bodies
+## Advanced Customization of Email Subjects and Bodies

 Trisul uses ERB Templates to configure email subjects and bodies.